masaiful/masaity/src/posts/accessibility-notes-jan-2020.md

 A common topic is menus that expand and collapse, toggling a set of items (typically navigation links below) them.

-When people run into this, and want to make it more accessible, their search brings them to the ARIA `menu` role.
-While it seems reasonable ("it says it on the tin, menu" and "semantics are good, right?"), I usually advise against it.
+When people run into this, and want to make it more accessible, their search brings them to the ARIA `menu` and `menubutton` roles.
+While it seems reasonable ("it says menu on the tin" and "semantics are good, right?"), I usually advise against it.

 The `menu` role is meant for a type of "application", which in ARIA (and screen reader implementations) implies a specific set of interactions.
 Screen readers might go into a specific application mode upon encountering a `menu`.

-As an example, you would probably use the `menu` role if you were implementing Google Docs' top-bar men (the one that says `Files`, `Edit` etc.), rather than a hamburger menu, or a menu of sharing options.
+As an example, you would probably use the `menu` role if you were implementing Google Docs' top-bar menu (the one that says `Files`, `Edit` etc.), rather than a hamburger menu, or a menu of sharing options.

-Another reason not to use `menu`, in my experience, is that its implementation has a few moving parts that go out of sync as a project goes along.
+Another reason not to use `menu`, in my experience, is that its implementation has a number of moving parts that can go out of sync as a project goes along.
 As the ARIA Authoring Practices document says, ["a role is a promise"](https://www.w3.org/TR/wai-aria-practices-1.1/#no_aria_better_bad_aria).
-A `menu` role must act like a `menu`, and it turns out there are a few things involved to do that.
+A `menu` widget must act like a `menu`, and it turns out there are a few things involved to do that.
 [You can read the interactions and markup on the ARIA Authoring Practices](https://www.w3.org/TR/wai-aria-practices-1.1/#menubutton) guide.

 There are keyboard interactions involved, and a set order of nesting the markup for `menu` and `menuitems`.
 Most often, I see `menuitems` go on nested child nodes instead of immediate ones.
 At that point, the implementation is wrong, but it certainly might look right to someone!
 Even worse, it might look daunting.
-Daunting code is code that does not get touched, and only accumulates cruft.
-That can be dangerous for the accessibility of the project long-term.
+If a piece of code looks daunting, then people avoid touching it and it only accumulates cruft.
+That can be dangerous for the accessibility of a project long-term.

-I love this article by [Sarah Higley on Roles and Relationships](https://sarahmhigley.com/writing/roles-and-relationships/) and the various moving part of complex widgets.
+I love this article by [Sarah Higley on Roles and Relationships](https://sarahmhigley.com/writing/roles-and-relationships/) and the various moving part of compound widgets.
 I think she outlines much of the same concerns, better than I could!

 Other people have covered this as well, such as [Heydon Pickering on Collapsible Sections](https://inclusive-components.design/collapsible-sections/) and [Menus & Menu Buttons](https://inclusive-components.design/menus-menu-buttons/), which you could read as a more in-depth guide.